 Sometimes, we crave homemade cake.
 But who has time to stir up a showstopper?
 Not us.
 So, we asked mum and food writer Caroline Morrish to create a recipe that we can whip up in minutes.
 And there’s not a soggy bottom in sight… unless someone spills their juice on the sofa, again.

 Microwave mug cakes: recipes for gooey chocolate and rainbow vanilla sponges

-This recipe makes two flavours of cake – rainbow and chocolate – but you could use any extra fillings you like, such as raisins, dried cranberries, mini Smarties, or some lemon zest and a little lemon juice.
+This recipe makes two flavours of sponge – rainbow vanilla and gooey chocolate – but you could use any extra fillings you like, such as raisins, dried cranberries, mini Smarties, or some lemon zest and a little lemon juice.
 Divide the mixture into four to give four mini cakes if you prefer smaller servings.

 Makes 2 (or 4 mini cakes)

 – 2 tsp sprinkles or hundreds and thousands

 You can, of course, make two chocolate cakes, or two rainbow cakes.
 Just double the amount of sprinkles or chocolate ingredients given above.

 1) Pour the oil into a mixing bowl, then beat in the egg, milk and vanilla extract until well combined.
 Add the sugar and flour and pinch of salt, and beat until smooth.